-Most of us in the Business world use emails as the main, and in some cases the only, means of written communication.
-For many students studying Business English, practising their Business Email Writing Skills is an important part of their course.
+Most of us in the business world use emails as the main, and in some cases the only, means of written communication.
+For many students studying Business English and practising their business email writing skills is an important part of their course.

 So, how can you ensure that your email writing skills are up to standard?
 Here are some general tips I’d like to share with you:

 Always have a subject line that summarises briefly and clearly the contents of the message (example: Re: Summary of Our Meeting with ABC Suppliers).

 Don’t make your email look overcrowded by trying to use too many technical terms or long words.
 It is good to use complex and compound-complex sentences, but ensure that they are easy to understand.

 The most common mistake that many of our students make is to translate directly from their own language.
 This can often lead to confusing sentences.
 A popular rule that you could adapt is to use the KISS Test – Keep It Short and Simple.

 3. Think of who your reader is going to be

 Is it a colleague, a client or your boss?
 Should the email be informal or formal?
 Most business emails these days have a neutral tone.
 Note the difference between Informal and Formal:

 Informal – Thanks for emailing me on 15th February